 • and yes, Woody Woodpecker!

 My friend and one of the dearest creative inspirations and mentors I’ve ever had, Jo Carson, has a fascinating passage about purchasing a Kokopelli whilst traveling out in the U.S. Southwest at the beginning of her book Spider Speculations.
 She speaks about the warning the shopkeeper gives her before purchasing the little statue and its strong magic symbolism for change.
 She feels at the time that perhaps change might be welcome, but she underestimates the deeply disruptive and seemingly unexpected and unwelcome change that occurs instead.
+(Read a poem here I wrote about spending time with Jo.)

 As the woodpecker continued his pesky business, I kept waiting for all the other participants to break into laughter.
 Nope.
 We all just stayed silent, staring at the wall.
 The trickster’s job, amongst others, is to make us wake up, invite us to pay attention, question our reality such as we know it.
 I started to get angry at the other participants for their unwillingness to break our silence and acknowledge what was happening.
 The woodpecker started to feel like a metaphor for so many things like racism and oppression and poverty that we were just sitting there ignoring.